dennypenta/go-api-walkthrough/README.md

 - handling domain layer errors and represent them to the clients
 - catching unexpected behaviour and log such events

+It does't call validaiton, none of the behaviour appears here.
+The service interface contains all the methods.
+There is a pattern as "use case" that makes us to define `a single method interface`.
+I don't recommend using it at the beginnins since it will raise more questions.
+As soon as you understand you need to segrate the part of the interface - the app will let you know.

 ##### Domain layer

 `domain` folder contains domain layer of the app.
 It's responsible for: